MA in Engaged Humanities

 - Students must attend at least two-thirds of each course.

-- Programme seeks students with a background in social science, humanities, psychology, or the arts, other degrees will be considered.
+- The program seeks students with a background in social science, humanities, psychology, or the arts, other degrees will be considered.
 Successful applicants will also display scholarly writing skills and show an interest in the application of depth psychological or mythological principles.

 - Application Requirements: